opisano/opisano.github.io/_posts/2025-04-24-non-null-pointer.markdown

 One of the recent discussions in the D programming language forums has been about adding support for non-nullable reference types in the language, similarly to what C# did in the recent years.
 One of the highlights of the discussion was that such a type could be implemented as a library solution, instead of baking it in the language.

-That picked my curiosity and I decided to give it a try to see I could write such a type.
+That picked my curiosity and I decided to give it a try to see if I could write such a type.
 In that post I will describe my solution.

 # Requirements